 SimHash: Smart Deduplication

-Instead of comparing embeddings, Memvid uses SimHash - a locality-sensitive hash that detects near-duplicates:
+Instead of comparing embeddings, Memvid uses SimHash - a locality-sensitive hash that detects near-duplicates:- Instant - O(1) comparison

 - No API calls - Computed locally

-- Works offline - No internet needed
+- **Works anywhere **- No internet needed

 - Deterministic - Same input = same hash

-| Operation | Traditional Vector DB | Memvid (Local Embeddings) |
+Memvid’s local-first approach delivers fast performance:| Operation | Traditional Vector DB | Memvid (Local Embeddings) |

 | Ingest 1,000 docs | 5-10 minutes | 30 seconds |